Home

 The x-axis ranges from the a product, process, or service that has failed or has broken completely.

-To find out which characteristics deliver on which level of satisfaction it is necessary to develop a questionnaire, interview, use focus groups, conduct reasearch or otherwise find the customer stated specific characteristic and its expected level of satisfaction.
+To find out which characteristics deliver on which level of satisfaction it is necessary to develop a questionnaire, interview, use focus groups, conduct research or otherwise find the customer stated specific characteristic and its expected level of satisfaction.

 Then each point is plotted on the chart using a scale that is up to the team to develop (should be linear).